pinyibob/TsFile_XlsxFile_transform/README.md

 the xlsx lib was from url = https://gitee.com/ayowin/QtXlsxWriter.git

 when i do some work on multilang in my company, i write these;

+of course it's convenient to try it's function ,u just clicked the btn and choose a .ts file or .xlsx file, the transformed one will be generated in the same dir;